Russia to send newer, S-300 missile defense systems to Syria

 - Lindsey Graham: 'There's a bureaucratic coup going on' at FBI and Justice Department

+For its part, Israel is wary of Iran’s growing influence in Syria, which is bringing its archenemy closer to its borders.
 Last week’s downing has put Russia’s relationship with Israel to a test.

-President Vladimir Putin struck a reconciliatory note, blaming the downing on a “chain of tragic, fatal circumstances.”
+President Vladimir Putin initially struck a reconciliatory note, blaming the downing on a “chain of tragic, fatal circumstances.”
 But the Russian military came out on Sunday, renewing the accusations against Israel.

 Russian officials said Syria’s outdated S-200 systems weren’t sophisticated enough to identify the Russian plane as a friendly one.

-Monday’s statement from Russian Defense Minister Sergei Shoigu said Russia will send the newer S-300 missile defense systems to Syria within the next two weeks.
-Earlier in the war, Russia suspended a supply of S-300, which Israel feared Syria could use against it.
+Monday’s statement from Russian Defense Minister Sergei Shoigu said Russia will send the S-300 missile defense systems to Syria within the next two weeks.
+Earlier in the war, Russia suspended a supply of S-300s, which Israel feared Syria could use against it.

 Shoigu said Russia is now going to go ahead with the shipment because “the situation has changed, and it’s not our fault.”
+He also said that Russia would start to electronically jam aircraft flying in to attack targets in Syria.

-The supply of S-300s to Syria will “calm down some hotheads” whose actions “pose a threat to our troops,” he said.
+“We are convinced that these measures will calm down some hotheads and keep them from careless actions which pose a threat to our troops,” Shoigu said.

-Russian Deputy Foreign Minister Mikhail Bogdanov told Russian news agencies that supplying S-300 to Syria is Russia’s “own right” and expressed confidence that this would not hurt Russia’s ties with Israel.
+Russian Deputy Foreign Minister Mikhail Bogdanov told Russian news agencies that supplying S-300 to Syria is Russia’s “own right” and expressed confidence that this would not hurt ties with Israel.

 The Kremlin said Russia’s decision was not targeted against anyone and only serves to protect Russian troops in Syria.
 Spokesman Dmitry Peskov told reporters that recent findings by the Russian military showed an Israeli jet “deliberately” pushed the Russian Il-20 into the line of fire, enabling its downing.

-Russia’s stepped-up role in Syria enabled Assad’s forces, which had been losing ground to the armed opposition, to gain the upper hand in the war and reclaim wide swaths of territory held by the rebels.
+Russia’s stepped-up role in Syria enabled Assad’s forces, which had been losing ground to the armed opposition, to gain the upper hand and reclaim significant territory held by the rebels.

 In recent months, the government recaptured many areas that were controlled by the opposition.
 And last week, Russia reached a deal with Turkey that averted a Russian-backed offensive against the northwestern province of Idlib, one of the last areas out of government control.